 The architect, who is a native of Montreal, will be speaking at the Enercare Centre, 100 Princes’ Boulevard, at 3:00 p.m. on Thursday, April 4.
 Tickets for the talk are free, although attendees are required to register here using code AZ1700.

-This lecture qualifies for one ConEd structured learning hour.
+This AZURE Talk in partnership with ARCHITECT@WORK is presented by Sistemalux.
+The lecture qualifies for one ConEd structured learning hour.
 A certificate will be provided upon request, post-event, by e-mail.